k0sproject/k0s/docs/k0sctl-install.md

 kube-system   metrics-server-6fbcd86f7b-5frtn            1/1     Running   0          3m51s
 ```

-### Upgrade a k0s cluster using k0sctl
+## Upgrade a k0s cluster using k0sctl

-There's no dedicated upgrade sub-command in k0sctl, the configuration file describes the desired state of the cluster and when passed to `k0sctl apply`, it will perform a discovery of the current state and do what ever is needed to bring the cluster to the desired state, by for example performing an upgrade.
+The upgrading of k0s clusters occurs not through a particular command (there is no `upgrade` sub-command in k0sctl) but by way of the configuration file.
+The configuration file describes the desired state of the cluster, and when you pass the description to the `k0sctl apply` command a discovery of the current state is performed and the system does whatever is necessary to bring the cluster to the desired state (for example, perform an upgrade).

-#### K0sctl cluster upgrade process
+### k0sctl cluster upgrade process

-The following steps will be performed during a k0sctl cluster upgrade:
+The following operations occur during a k0sctl upgrade:

-1. Upgrade each controller one-by-one; As long as there’s multiple controllers configured there’s no downtime
+1. Upgrade of each controller, one at a time.
+There is no downtime if multiple controllers are configured.

-2. Upgrade workers in batches; 10% of the worker nodes are upgraded at a time
+2. Upgrade of workers, in batches of 10%.

-   * Each worker is first drained allowing the workload to “move” to other nodes before the actual upgrade of the worker node components
+3. Draining of workers, which allows the workload to move to other nodes prior to the actual upgrade of the worker node components.
+(To skip the drain process, use the ``--no-drain`` option.)

-   * The process continues after we see the upgraded nodes back in “Ready” state
+4. The upgrade process continues once the upgraded nodes return to **Ready** state.
-   * Drain can be skipped with a --no-drain option

-The desired cluster version can be configured In the k0sctl configuration by setting the value of `spec.k0s.version`:
+You can configure the desired cluster version in the k0sctl configuration by setting the value of `spec.k0s.version`:

 ```yaml
 spec:
   k0s:
     version: 0.11.0
 ```

-When a version has not been specified, k0sctl will check online for the latest version and default to using that.
+If you do not specify a version, k0sctl checks online for the latest version and defaults to it.

 ```sh
 $ k0sctl apply